MarcoMenti/Portfolio/content/project/Dashboard_Soccer_School_Indicators/index.md

 ---
-title: Football School Dashboard
+title: Soccer School Dashboard
-summary: A comprehensive dashboard designed to track the progress and performance of the football school.
+summary: A comprehensive dashboard designed to track the progress and performance of the soccer school.
 It provides detailed insights into various performance metrics, aiding in the optimization of training sessions and enhancing overall player development.
 tags:
   - Dashboards
 date: 2024-07-02
 external_link:
 ---
-### Dashboard Description: Football School Dashboard
+### Dashboard Description: Soccer School Dashboard

 **Overview:**
-The Football School Dashboard provides a detailed analysis of performance metrics for the football school.
+The Soccer School Dashboard provides a detailed analysis of performance metrics for the soccer school.
 It is designed to give a clear view of the progress and efficiency of training sessions, enabling coaches and managers to optimize processes and improve player development.

 **Key Indicators:**
 1. **Progress Tracking:**